Reflective Journal Therapy

 Reflect on an object or idea

-Another method is to read something that you can reflect on, a religious or philosophical work perhaps, a poem or a biography, and find some sentence, some phrase that speaks to your heart.
+Another method is to read something that you can reflect on, a religious or philosophical work perhaps, a poem or a just a news story, and find some sentence, some phrase that speaks to your heart.
 Allow that to guide what you write.
 Copy out the sentence, and then explain to yourself why it spoke to you.

 Or you can not write anything at all.
 You can draw a picture that expresses how you feel right now.
 Or you can cut out articles from the newspaper that mean something special to you, or glue in a ticket or a bit or wool that that has a some special meaning that you can't express.
 Or you can use a mixture of all of these.

-Some journallers like to turn their thoughts into affirmations, to use something from what they have written to plan how they will improve something tomorrow.
+Some journallers like to turn their thoughts into affirmations, to use something from what they have written to plan how they will improve their life tomorrow.